Sat 13th January 2001 3pm.

 put them in, and a failure to bury this one could have undermined the lad's

-confidence, perhaps fatally.
-Not an over-reaction if one considers the Magpies
+That isn't an over-reaction if one considers the Magpies

 career of one Jon Dahl Tomasson, who missed an early chance to notch on his

 home debut and never seemed to get over it.

 Shola would probably be gracious enough to admit however that the provider of

 his maiden strike was also the scorer of the goal of the game, with a

 trademark scamper from the halfway line and the coolest of finishes.

 getting to an Opta-stats level of sadness, Kieron Dyer seems to be converting